FDA approved for more than 25 years

 If you’re on gabapentin or another antiepileptic medication, your first priority should always be your health and safety.

-Here’s what to keep in mind about gabapentin and hair loss:
+Here’s what to keep in mind about the use of gabapentin and hair loss:

-• It’s crucial to never abruptly stop a drug unless a healthcare professional instructs you to.
+• It’s crucial to never abruptly stop a prescription drug unless a healthcare professional instructs you to.

 • Your provider might also recommend a prescription or OTC hair loss medication, like finasteride or minoxidil.

-If you want to know more about this medication, check out our blog on gabapentin and erectile dysfunction.
+If you want to know more about this medication, check out our blog on gabapentin and erectile dysfunction (ED).

-You can also explore the range of available hair loss treatments from Hims.
+You can also explore the range of hair loss treatment options available from Hims.

 Editorial Standards